Rolleston College: Staff

 The school consists of approximately 150 teachers, and 200 total staff.
 The current principal is Rachel Skelton who replaced the founding principal Steve Saville in 2020 after he stepped down in December 2019.

-Future expansions
+Senior Campus expansion

-The school plans to create a second campus, as the original campus was not designed to cater for upwards of 1,500 students.
-The second campus is planned to house senior students, while the original campus would be exclusively for juniors The second campus is expected to open in 2025.
+In 2021, The Ministry of Education announced plans to create a second campus, as the original campus was not designed to cater for upwards of 1,500 students.
+The second campus was planned to house senior students, while the original campus would be exclusively for juniors.
+The second campus was officially opened in February 2026.

-There has been some criticism of this decision, with some critics saying that opting to create a second secondary school in Rolleston would have been the more favorable decision.
+The decision to open a second campus was met with criticism, with some critics saying that opting to create a second secondary school in Rolleston would have been the more favorable decision.

 Then-Minister of Education Chris Hipkins said at the end of 2021, when making the land purchase announcement, that the expansion would take the college’s capacity to about 3400 students.
-If the school reaches or exceeds its future capacity, that would make Rolleston College the largest school in New Zealand, beating out Rangitoto College in Auckland, which has around 3200 students.
+If the school reaches or exceeds its future capacity, it would make Rolleston College the largest school in New Zealand, beating out Rangitoto College in Auckland, which has around 3200 students.